 Any finding of access dysfunction using any technique must be investigated by an angiogram and corrective measures are taken – angioplasty or surgery.

 In the period before corrective measures can be undertaken because the dialysis circuit exceeds the access flow, access recirculation leads to inadequate dialysis.
 If this occurs then the dialyzer flow is reduced to below-measured access flow.

 - Teach patients and staff on infection control

-- Change dressing each time after dialysis using gauze and povidon iodine ointment.
+- Change dressing each time after dialysis using gauze and povidone iodine ointment.

-- Catheter care and measuring flow is done in the sterile way.
+- Catheter care and measuring flow are done in a sterile way.

 - Catheter connection and disconnection is done in a sterile way wearing gloves and mask.

 - By this technique, trials showed a significant reduction in the stapholococcusaurius, reduced incidence of bacteremia and catheter tip colonization.